 Keep it Natural

 I strongly believe inner beauty is more important than outer beauty.
-Some of the qualities we might associate with inner beauty are kindness, grace, politeness and charisma.
+Inner beauty is present when we feel inner peace and passion for our aliveness.
 Outer beauty is perceived when there is youth, symmetry, soft fullness of the face, even skin tone and complexion.

 Many patients tell me they "feel invisible" after a certain age.
 I believe we have the tools, technology and anatomical understanding to allow some measure of control of the ageing process using non surgical means.

 I concentrate on two aspects of facial rejuvenation: anti wrinkle treatments and dermal filling.
 These are safe procedures which are performed by myself at The Town Medical Centre and do not involve plastic surgery or the attendance of an anaesthetist.

 I find young patients are often seeking beautification like lip enhancement or are keen to prevent a family pattern of ageing like early forehead lines.
 My more mature patients are concerned with harsh lines , sagging down turned mouth corners or thinning lips all of which can make them look angry or sad.
 Emotions they may be far from actually feeling.
 And none of us like to look “saggy”!
 It's not about looking perfect or looking decades younger, it's about looking more pleasant and approachable.
 Restoration of key areas can make a significant difference to how one feels and how one is perceived by society.

 There really is some truth that looking better can also make you feel better.
 Ideally, I love to work with my patients over time, to manage their ageing process in a subtle and natural looking way.

 I was around the age of 40 when I started to avoid having my photo taken and hiding behind someone in group photos.
 I didn't like passing the mirror anymore.
 My ageing was bothering me and I was bothered about it bothering me.